 I have had multiple phases throughout my career.
 Here, I explain in detail and reveal the real meaning behind the phrase – “Everybody wanna be a bodybuilder but don’t nobody wanna lift no heavy ass weight”!
 Be sure to subscribe to my YouTube channel RCSStv & give this video a BIG Thumbs Up 👍🏿….Yeah Buddy! ➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖ Watch Full Video: Link In Bio (Videos Tab) ➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖ 🏴BLACK FRIDAY VIP Signup – Link In Bio ➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖ #TeamRCSS #RCSS #BlackFriday

-The upcoming documentary Ronnie Coleman: The King delves deep into the life of one of the most influential champions bodybuilding has ever seen.
+For those looking to get a deeper dive into the legendary history of Ronnie Coleman can check out our documentary Ronnie Coleman: The King.
+The film delves deep into the life of one of the most influential champions bodybuilding has ever seen.
 With his will to win and his mental fortitude to push past perceived limits, it’s truly hard to think of any other bodybuilder that will be able to reach the kind of lofty status that Ronnie Coleman has attained.

 Time will tell if there will be another bodybuilder given the same reverence and respect that Ronnie Coleman has garnered.
 For now all we can do is appreciate the legend for the hard work, grit, and inspiring story he has left behind.